-The Council alongside local partners including housing associations and Homes England will also need to work to secure funding to deliver additional affordable housing to help meet the predicted shortfall, particularly in Melton Mowbray and to meet rural housing needs that are not being met by the market.
+To help meet the predicted shortfall of affordable housing, the Council alongside local partners, including housing associations and Homes England, will need to secure additional funding to deliver more affordable homes of all tenures.
+Investment priorities should be affordable homes to rent in Melton Mowbray alongside any rural affordable housing needs that are not being met by the market.

-The lack of overall supply means that it is important for all affordable housing providers, including housing associations and the Council to ensure that they are making the best use of their affordable homes to meet local needs, this will require them to consider carefully how they let their homes.
+The lack of overall supply means that it will also be important for all affordable housing providers, including housing associations and the Council to ensure that they are making the best use of their existing social housing stock, this will require them to consider carefully how they manage and let their homes.